SMAPPNYU/smappboard/README.md

 this is caused by lacking a callback url setting on your app's page. if you are working on localhost this is a pain. you can put a placeholder url there until you get the real one.

-everytime you go to develop run these steps:

-create anaconda environment `conda env create`
+create anaconda environment `conda env create -f environment.yml`

 load environment vars with `source env.sh` (needs to be done everytime you restart your commandline)